 But if you only use the P200 for LiPo chargers, it wouldn’t be the first thing I’d recommend.
 Firstly, it’s not cheap, you can find more powerful PSU at lower prices (with a fixed voltage output though).
 Even with basic LiPo chargers like the ToolkitRC M7, is rated for 200W.
 The P200’s 100W power with AC is a bit low to be honest.
 Yes, you can still power these chargers with the P200, but you won’t be getting their full potential.

 As a desktop PSU?
 I absolutely love it.
 I have been using this cheap DC to DC variable voltage regulator, it does work, but it just isn’t as easy to use as the P200 :)

 Power and voltage are both accurate, the P200 is overall a good product!
 I will report back if there’s a problem on long term use and how it holds up :)

 How to Update Firmware on the P200

-Download firmware from ToolkitRC’s website, firmware name should be “app.upg”.
+Download firmware from ToolkitRC’s website (scroll down to Firmware), the firmware file name should be “app.upg”.

 Connect the P200 to your computer with the USB-C cable provided, open “My Computer” and there should appear a new external drive.